+The "Shamasneh Case," as explained by The Times of Israel blogger Moriel Rothman, concerns a family who was evicted from their home in the town of Sheikh Jarrah, which is depicted in "My Neighborhood," in 2009 along with three other families.
 Demonstrations in Israel have broken out over the case, but it's likely that the family's fate will be further relayed by more legal proceedings.
 In the mean time, hundreds of thousands of Israelis now live in Jewish settlements, which are considered illegal or illegitimate by the international community, while several thousand settlers live in unauthorized outposts that Israel has promised to dismantle, but has not.

 Bacha, who directed the award-winning doc "Budrus," which showcased Israeli and various Palestinian activists working together to fight the construction of a "security wall" being built in the town, will be on hand for a special screening of the film on Monday night.

 Bacha captures some amazingly visceral footage in "My Neighbourhood" of the invasion and evacuation of Palestinian families.
 In interviews, Bacha has revealed that much of the footage was captured on the cellphones of ordinary citizens.